MartinThoma/MartinThoma.github.io/_posts/2014-08-15-media-viewer-and-superprotect.md

 so that it can only freeze a page for 7 days and after those 7 days the page cannot be frozen for at least 14 days (one would have to discuss the numbers).

-This way, it can be a tool for de-escallation and the abuse can be limited.
+This way, it can be a tool for de-escalation and the abuse can be limited.

 Also, sites that get frozen must have at least two back-and-forth edits by two admins and the community must have voted for freezing.